Best High-Yield Savings Accounts of April 2025

 How many high-yield savings accounts can I open?

 There is generally no limit on the number of high-yield savings accounts you can open.
-However, some banks may reject your application due to ChexSystems if you have recently opened too many accounts at other banks.
+However, some banks may reject your application if your ChexSystems report shows a negative banking history.

 Do you pay tax on a high-yield savings account?

-Interest earned on savings accounts from banks or credit unions is typically taxed as ordinary income.
-Banks and credit unions are required to report all interest earned on Form 1099-INT when the total interest earned from all accounts during the previous tax year is at least $10.
+Interest earned on savings accounts is typically taxed as ordinary income.
+Banks and credit unions are required to report all interest earned on Form 1099-INT when the total interest earned on all accounts during the previous tax year is at least $10.